 5 Ways Jewish Summer Camp Will Prepare You for College

-For the last decade of our lives, summertime has been spent away from home, away from screens, away from parents.
-After so much time spent at URJ Greene Family Camp, a Reform summer camp in Bruceville, TX, camp has begun to feel like a second home – but it wasn’t always that way.
+For more than a decade of our lives, summertime was been spent away from home, away from screens, away from parents.
+After so much time spent at URJ Greene Family Camp, a Reform summer camp in Bruceville, TX, camp feels like a second home – but it wasn’t always that way.
 We were once first-year campers, too, and we remember all too well the fear of being away from our parents’ home for the first time.
-Yet, here we are, 10 years, later calling camp – and college and Israel, among other places – our home.

-And after our first semester at college, we’ve realized just how much camp prepares young people like us to be away from their families and hometown – successfully and happily – for extended periods of time.
+After our first semester at college, in particular, we realized just how much camp prepares young people like us to be away from their families and hometown – successfully and happily – for extended periods of time.
 Though no one at camp is at a whiteboard “teaching” in the conventional sense, camp taught us how to rely on ourselves and be resourceful and capable individuals.
 At camp, we learned through the process of experience.

 Here are five vital lessons we learned at camp that are serving us well in college:

 That nervous feeling you get in the pit of your stomach on the first day of college?
 It’s just like the feeling on the first day of camp.
 For some, it’s nerves and butterflies; for others, it’s nausea and fear.
 Before camp, we wondered, “Will we like our counselors?
 Will we become friends with the people in our bunk?
 What if we aren’t in the activities we want?
 What if we forgot to pack something important, like a toothbrush or shower shoes?”

 At college, these questions and fears translate easily by replacing counselors with professors, and bunkmates with roommates.
 Because campers were exposed to this anxiety-inducing process for so many summers, it becomes easier to feel comfortable getting acclimated to college life.

 2. How to take care of ourselves